Starlog #128, March 1988

 Rosetti: Shuman, of course, will have to be informed.

 Fox: Of course.
 “Cancer research”…

-A quick scene informs us that the U.P.P. have already began to grow an Alien embryo.
-In another small scene they discuss the nature of the Alien (a common thread in all of the Alien III scripts, which usually reach the same conclusions): “Perhaps it is the fruit of some ancient experiment,” poses Suslov.
+A quick scene informs us that the U.P.P. have already began to grow an Alien embryo, and they discuss the nature of the creatures: “Perhaps it is the fruit of some ancient experiment,” poses Suslov.
 “A living artifact, the product of genetic engineering… A weapon.
 Perhaps we are looking at the end result of yet another arms race…”

 We jump back to Hicks, who is jogging through a construction area within Anchorpoint, ostensibly on his way to meet Tully.
 He “comes out of the lit mouth of a tunnel.
 The space he enters is the size of a football stadium, but dark and industrially Gothic.
 Stacks of hull-plate and geodesic struts.
 A shower of sparks as he passes a robot welder (a la the machine in the opening sequence of Aliens).
 Down the aisle of material and heavy machinery.
 Spence is waiting.”

 She tells him that Tully could not risk divulging sensitive information, so she opted to do so instead.

 Spence: [Tully] He told me what was on that ship, Hicks.
 What he saw.
 You know what is was.

 Hicks: I don’t think anybody knows what it is…